YoavFlato/FinalDist/README.txt

 4 - good players also send to other players about good/bad policies they see 5 - good players are catching false information from bad players, detect them as bad and share this information with other players

+PARAMS file

+In params file you can change the params in order to get differnet result in the simulation

+PARAMS EXPLANATION:
+n - number of good players
+f - number of bad players
+communication_bound - how much players each player can speak to during 1 turn communication (other probability params are explained in the params.py file)